EBCT Calculator: Accurately Calculate Water Treatment

 The units for volume and flow rate should be consistent, such as cubic meters for volume and cubic meters per hour for flow rate.
 Ensure uniform units to obtain accurate EBCT calculations.

-Yes, the EBCT Calculator is versatile and can be used for various water treatment applications, including filtration, adsorption, and other processes where contact time is a critical parameter.
+Yes, the Calculator is versatile and can be used for various water treatment applications, including filtration, adsorption, and other processes where contact time is a critical parameter.

 How does the EBCT impact treatment efficiency?